-The company Grupo Elektra, S.A.B. de C.V. filed before the Chambers of the Federal Court of Administrative Justice a lawsuit for annulment whereby it challenged the resolution by means of which the appeal for revocation filed by the company against the income tax assessment for the 2013 tax year was resolved in the sense of confirming the tax assessment by means of a session dated October 21, 2020.
+Grupo Elektra, S.A.B. de C.V. filed a nullity action before the Chambers of the Federal Court of Administrative Justice, whereby it challenged the resolution of the appeal filed by the company against the income tax credit for the 2013 tax year, which was resolved in the sense of confirming the tax credit in a session dated October 21, 2020.

-On January 8, 2021, a direct amparo lawsuit was filed before the Collegiate Circuit Courts against such ruling and we are currently awaiting its resolution, however, the same is suspended until the resolution of the Request to Exercise the Power of Attraction that was filed before the Supreme Court of Justice of the Nation.
+On January 8, 2021, a lawsuit for direct protection (amparo) was filed before the Collegiate Circuit Courts against such ruling, for which we are currently awaiting its resolution.